mvarrieur/yankee-trail/src/pages/gallery/index.md

   - image: /img/IMG_0653.JPG
     text: Look closely!
 The Old Man on The Mountain embedded within the rocks of our sign.
-  - image: /img/backyard-future-state-conversation-area.jpg
-    text: Our grounds are also in the process of being updated.
-Windows from the back of the motel were removed to allow more privacy for guests.
-What will be done with the space is still under consideration - a fenced area for pets?
-A conversation area?
-A sunbathing area?
-Maybe a little of each... come visit to find out!
   - image: /img/IMG_0484.JPG
     text: "Join us poolside!
 Our renovations include a dedicated bathroom for our pool and outdoor activity area.
 We also installed surround sound.  "